Just about every person who is interested in getting a cat or is just curious about cats will come across the wonderful

 Health And Lifespan

 The common question people ask is “how long can calico cats live?”
 The average lifespan of calico cats is 12-16 years.
-The question is if this is more or less than the average lifespan of cats of other breeds.
+The question is if this is more or less than the average lifespan of cats for most cat breeds.
 The answer is yes and no. It depends if the calico cat is male or female.

 How Rare Are Male Calico Cats?

 Male Calico cats are pretty rare.They tend to live shorter lives than female calico cats because of their unique chromosomal makeup.

 The good news is that 99.9% of calico cats are females because of this unique genetic makeup.
 But, put worries aside, because just like with any cat, a calico cat can live longer than average if provided the best health care.